artainmo/web-development/back-front-end/flask/README.md

 We remove entries with for example the following command `db.session.delete(Reader.query.get(753))`.

 The server from a route can automatically return an error code and message if a database entry is not found like this for example `review = Review.query.filter_by(id=review_id).first_or_404(description="Error: Not found")`.

+### Accounts and Authentification
+An important rule of application development is to never store sensitive user data as plain text.
+Hashing is the process of taking text input and creating a new sequence of characters out of it that cannot be easily reverse-engineered.
+When we hash user passwords, we can store the hashed format rather than the original plain text passwords.
+If a hack were to occur, the hackers would not be able to exploit the stolen information without knowing the hashing function that was used to encrypt the data.<br>
+`generate_password_hash('pass123')` takes a string as an argument and returns a hash of the string.<br>
+`check_password_hash(hashed_password, 'pass123')` takes two arguments: the hashed string and a new string which we are checking the hash against.
+It returns a boolean indicating if the string was a match to the hash.<br>
+You can import those functions like this `from werkzeug.security import generate_password_hash, check_password_hash`.

 ## Resources
 [codecademy - Learn Flask](https://www.codecademy.com/learn/learn-flask)